seock04/TalkMatters/Season4/Season4_4th.md

 * (Short Video) https://www.youtube.com/watch?v=0faCtv1ommU&t=1s (6:33, English and Korean subtitles)
 * (Original Video) https://www.youtube.com/watch?v=d0yGdNEWdn0 (18:26, English )
 ### 5 Principles of 'How to learn any language in 6 months'
-* Focus on language content that relevant to you.
+* Focus on language content that is relevant to you.
 * Use your new language as a tool to communicate from day 1.
 * When you first understand the message you will unconsciously acquire the language.
-* Physiological training.
+* Do physiological training.
 * Psycho-physiological state matters.

 ## Invited Speeches
-> The presenters of this session will be invited among us to have various experiences in studying English.
+> The presenters of this session will be invited among us to share various experiences in studying English.
 Speakers can also come from outside.
-If you know a good speaker, you can recommend it in advance.
-Depending on the situation, it can be replaced by a good lecture video or a recorded video of a speaker.
+If you know a good speaker, you can recommend he or she in advance.
+Depending on the situation, the speech can be replaced by a good lecture video or a recorded video of a speaker.
 * 1st Speaker: Hoseock Choi
   * Hoseok is the Area Director of Toastmaster D34.
 He has many language experiences since he was an university student.
   * [Speech Subject] What was the best experience to learn English and his viewpoint of the 5 principles.